• Home

 10. Adjust the seasoning and garnish with a pat of butter and/or chopped parsley or green onions.

-Hint: For the fluffiest mashed potatoes, pass cooked potatoes through a potato ricer after rinsing them in hot water and mix in the rest of the ingredients with a spoon, not a mixer.
+Hint: For the fluffiest mashed potatoes, pass the cooked potatoes through a potato ricer after rinsing them in hot water, then mix in the remaining ingredients with a spoon, not a mixer.

 Substitutions

-• Use heavy cream, half and half, or whole milk instead of the evaporated milk.
+• Use heavy cream, half-and-half, or whole milk instead of evaporated milk.

 • Cream cheese instead of sour cream adds a similar flavor.